Value-Function-based Sequential Minimization for Bi-level Optimization: Theoretical Analysis

 In addition, if $\x_\ell \in \mathrm{argmin}_{\x \in \X}\varphi_\ell(\x)$ for some subsequence $\{\ell\} \subset \mathbb{N}$, and $\x_\ell$ converges to $\tilde{\x}$, then $\tilde{\x} \in \mathrm{argmin}_{\x\in \X} \varphi(\x)$ and

 \end{enumerate}

 \end{theorem}

 \begin{proof} To prove the epiconvergence of $\varphi_k$ to $\varphi$, we just need to verify that the sequence $\{\varphi_k\}$ satisfies the two conditions given in Definition \ref{def_epic}.
-Considering any sequence $\{\x_k\}$ converging to $\x$, if $\x \in \X$, we obtain from Lemma \ref{lem3} that
+Considering any sequence~$\{\x_k\}$ converging to $\x$, if $\x \in \X$, from Lemma \ref{lem3} we have

 When $\x \notin \X$, we have $\liminf_{k \rightarrow \infty} \varphi_k(\x_k) + \delta_\X(\x_k) = + \infty$ because $\X$ is closed.
 Thus the first condition Eq.~\eqref{eq:epi condition 1} in Definition \ref{def_epic} is satisfied.